franphosis/vivalagrasacarajo/README.md

-this was made for my ex lol
+this was made for my ex lol, kinda cringe ngl